 Before admission to the Ph.D. degree track, graduate students are required to complete a series of graduate courses.
-At least eight courses must be completed (including waived courses) with the grade of "B" or higher in the first academic year.
-Only the Graduate Education Committee has the authority to make exceptions to this rule.
+At least eight courses must be completed (including waived courses) with the grade of "Bhe firstoacadethie ygan Only the Onaduate Education Committee has the authority to make exceptions to this rule.
 A course may be dropped or changed to Audit only by permission of the Graduate Education Committee.
 Until the course requirement is met and a Research Advisor is selected, students must register for minimum of six credit hours per half-semester term.